digital-gov-mg/nui-federation-sdk/README.md

-# Nui Federation TypeScript SDK
+# Nui Federation SDK

-This SDK connects to the NUI Federation API for getting or creating, revoke, generating batch for NUI from the API.
+This Frontend SDK connects to the NUI Federation API for getting or creating, revoke, generating batch for NUI from the API.

 ## Installation